-Appeals must be filed in writing with the Vice President's office within ten (10) business days of receipt of the notice of dismissal or written determination.
+Appeals must be filed in writing with the Campus Director and Dean of Academic Affairs' office within ten (10) business days of receipt of the notice of dismissal or written determination.
 The appeal must include:

 - Name of the Complainant;

 - Name of the Respondent;

 - A detailed statement of the basis for the appeal including the specific facts, circumstances, and argument in support of it; and,

 - Requested action, if any.